FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - D – hydrodynamic drag force at each node
  - t – tension force at each segment
  - c – internal damping force at each segment
+ - V - the cross-flow VIV lift force at each node
+ - K - the curvature at each node
  - s – strain of each segment
  - d – rate of strain of each segment